MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-site-builder.md

 1. Under **Chosen tones**, select any tones to be preselected as default tones.
 1. On the command bar, select **Save**.

-## Configure and preselect target client options to whom you may want to customize and tailor your marketing message
+## Configure and preselect target client options

 You can choose up to five target client options for Copilot to craft messaging that targets your intended audience.
 These target clients are then available for use by team members responsible for updating product enrichment content.
-From the list of target clients, you can also preselect any target clients that you want to set as default target clients for quickly generating content with Copilot.
+From the list of target clients, you can also preselect any target clients that you want to set as defaults for quickly generating content with Copilot.

 To choose and preselect target clients in site builder, follow these steps.